-A contribution to an IRA in excess of the \$2,000 annual limit is subject to a 6% excise tax if not withdrawn from the IRA before April 15 following completion of the tax year.
+A contribution to an IRA in excess of the annual limit (\$3,000 in 2003) is subject to a 6% excise tax if not withdrawn from the IRA before April 15 following completion of the tax year.

 The FICA and FUTA taxes do not apply to SARSEP salary reduction contributions.